Written by Aarthi Arun and published on 17 June 2021.

 Read and find all the information you need about homeschooling.
 Know about the local laws about homeschooling, talk to people who homeschool and learn about their issues and struggles.
 Explore various curriculum options and list down their pros and cons.
 Other parents who homeschool can guide you on suitable programs based on your child's personality and learning style.
 Remember, homeschooling is uncharted territory for you, so there may be hiccups along the way.
 If you have done all your homework, you will know where to find answers.

 Homeschooling is a major lifestyle change.
 It requires a lot of time and resources.
 Are you ready to give your 100%?
 You're taking responsibility for your child's future, so anything less is not acceptable.
-If you're in doubt, hold on the homeschooling plan for now, and revisit it at a later point of time.
+If you're in doubt, hold on to the homeschooling plan for now, and revisit it at a later point in time.

 When you want to teach your child, start by understanding him first.
 You must know his interests, strengths, and learning style to find an appropriate method to teach.
 One of the greatest perks of homeschooling is developing a strong connection with your child.
 So, create a loving bond with your child as you learn more about him.

 It is enticing to sleep in late every day and have a carefree life but we all thrive with some structure and routine.
 Some parents choose to follow a curriculum or syllabus, such as NCERT, CBSE, or IGCSE.
 Some choose only those subjects in which the child shows more interest.
-Some other focus on basic reading, writing, and arithmetic and some extracurricular activity and leave the child free to make her own curriculum.
+Some others focus on basic reading, writing, and arithmetic and some extracurricular activity and leave the child free to make her own curriculum.
 Some do not adhere to any structure at all.

 Observe your child closely and tweak the method.
 Your child should be aptly challenged-she shouldn't be too bored or too stressed out.
 At the same time, resist the urge to compare your child with children going to regular schools.
 If you're concerned, check child development websites for a list of age-wise skills.